revel/revel/README.md

 Also, thank you to those who have increased their level of involvement with Revel and revitalized the momentum of Revel:
 * [Jeeva](https://github.com/jeevatkm)
 * [Pedro](https://github.com/pedromorgan)
-* Many others weho provided valuable Pull Requests, testing, and feedback.
+* Many others who provided valuable Pull Requests, testing, and feedback.

 Finally, we'd like to thank the professional organizations that have supported the development of Revel:
 * [Looking Glass](https://www.lookingglasscyber.com/)